Umashree: Stage work

 Umashree has experience in village, amateur, mythological and professional drama.
 Her directors have included Fritz Bennewitz, B.V.
 Karanth, Girish Karnad, C. G. Krishnaswamy, and R. Nagesh.
 She is a member of Rangasampada amateur theatre group of Bangalore.
+She played Sakavva in the play Odalala.

 Film work

 Umashree began her movie career in 1984 in a supporting role in Anubhava with Kashinath.
-But before that she was seen in a 1980 Kannada film Bangarada Jinke directed by T S Nagabharana.
+But before that she was seen in a 1980 Kannada film Bangarada Jinke directed by T. S. Nagabharana.

 However, it typecast her in comedy roles with a degree of innuendo.
 She worked with the actor N. S. Rao and later with Dinesh, Dwarakish, Mysore lokesh, Sihikahi chandru,Umesh, Ramesh bhat, Mukhyamantri Chandru, Doddanna and Karibasavaiah.
 Her directors included S. V. Rajendra Singh Babu, Bhargava, Singeetham Srinivasa Rao, Perala, K V Raju, Vijay, Dorai Bhagavan, Dwairakish, D Rajendra babu, Dinesh Babu, V Ravichandran, Puri Jagannath and Yograj Bhat.